wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-client-access/includes/outlook-web-access-policies.md

 To set up the ability to enforce attachment handling from external networks for an entire organization, use these steps:
 1. Use the **Set-OrganizationConfig** PowerShell cmdlet to enable public attachment handling for your organization.
 Set the *PublicComputersDetectionEnabled* parameter to $true.
-2. Enable public attachment handling on the Outlook on the web mailbox policy either by using the EAC or the **Set-OwaMailboxPolicy** cmdlet.
+2. Enable public attachment handling on the Outlook on the web mailbox policy either by using the Exchange admin center or the **Set-OwaMailboxPolicy** cmdlet.
 3. Create claim rules in Active Directory Federation Services (ADFS).
 These rules detect whether the attachment is coming from an internal or external network.

 ## Outlook for iOS and Android